 All are welcome!

 We also offer adult Sunday School at 9 am.

 Join us Wednesdays at 5 pm or Saturdays at 4 pm for a meal.
-We also offer assistance to our homeless and low income neighbors during this time in partnership with Second Street and Hope through the end of 2018, then through our own Centennial Community of Hope in 2019.
+We also offer assistance to our homeless and low income neighbors during this time in partnership with our own Centennial Community of Hope.

 If you are interested in preparing and serving a meal, you can sign up to do that here.

 Occasionally we have agencies and nonprofits from around the Frederick community visit at dinner time and talk about the services they offer.

 If your agency is interested in connecting, contact Deacon Julie to arrange a Wednesday or Saturday to visit.